 What is Scott Frost’s Buyout?

-The new deal includes a $5-million buyout for each of the first three years:
+The deal signed after the 2019 season included a $5 million buyout for each of the first three years:

 - 2020: $5 million